MWSimple/AdminCrudBundle/README.md

 ## Dependencies

-This bundle extends [SensioGeneratorBundle](https://github.com/sensio/SensioGeneratorBundle) and add a paginator using [KnpPaginatorBundle](https://github.com/KnpLabs/KnpPaginatorBundle) and filter using [LexikFormFilterBundle](https://github.com/lexik/LexikFormFilterBundle) .
+This bundle extends [SensioGeneratorBundle](https://github.com/sensio/SensioGeneratorBundle) and add a paginator using [KnpPaginatorBundle](https://github.com/KnpLabs/KnpPaginatorBundle) and filter using [LexikFormFilterBundle](https://github.com/lexik/LexikFormFilterBundle) and menu using [KnpMenuBundle](https://github.com/KnpLabs/KnpMenuBundle) .

 ## Usage